TechTorque-2025/.github/profile/README.md

 - **🌐 API Gateway:** A single entry point written in Go, responsible for routing, authentication (JWT validation), and rate limiting.
 - **⚙️ Backend Microservices:** A suite of independent [Spring Boot](https://spring.io/projects/spring-boot) services, each with its own dedicated PostgreSQL database, handling specific business domains.
 - **🗄️ Databases:** A mix of [PostgreSQL](https://www.postgresql.org/) for transactional data and [MongoDB](https://www.mongodb.com/) for semi-structured data like notifications and chat logs.

+> ⚠️ Note: this project deploys to a lightweight Kubernetes distribution — **k3s** — in development and staging.
+The `k8s-config` repository contains manifests compatible with k3s.
+See `KUBERNETES_SETUP.md` and `ARGOCD_SETUP_SUMMARY.md` for details on k3s and ArgoCD setup.

 For a complete architectural overview, please see the `EAD TechTorque.pdf` design document.